ConstantRobotics-Ltd/CodingStandards/README.md

   ```

 5. Keep lines a reasonable length.
 In header files do not cross length of **80** characters.
 6. Namespace name should be descriptive and short.
 Before adding a new namespace check if it doesn't exist in different form.
-For example do not add *'cr::image'* if there is already *'cr::frame'*.
+For example do not add `cr::image` if there is already `cr::frame`.
 7. Keep 3-lines space between each method or function body.

 ### Documentation

-1. Each class, method, field, function has to have descriptive documentation written as a comment in header file.
+1. Each class, method, field or function has to have descriptive documentation written as a comment in the header file.

 2. Use `/* */` only for documentation, e.g. -
    ```c++